dustinpfister/blog_posts/_posts/threejs-ambientlight.md

 This is a post on adding [ambient light](https://en.wikipedia.org/wiki/Shading#Ambient_lighting) to a three.js project.
 This is not a getting started post on three.js or javaScript in general, but being aware of ambient light is just one of several options when it comes to adding a light source to a three.js project, so it is something that one should at least be aware of.

 ## 2 - Basic example of ambient light

+Setting up some ambient light for a project is not to hard at all.
+I just need to call the THREE.AmbientLight constructor, and pass it a color value that will be used for the color of the AmbientLight.

 ```js
 // SCENE